kevinrenskers/mixedcase.nl/content/articles/2009-12-06-things-i-hate-about-python-and-django.md

 # Things I hate about Python and Django
+- tags: python

+---

 I have been a PHP programmer for the last 9 years, and only in September of 2009 I switched to Python and the Django framework.
 While I really love the Python language and the Django framework (especially compared to something like the Zend PHP framework), there are a couple of things that are really bugging me.

 ## Python
 * The lack of public, private and protected functions.
 Yes, there is a convention to use an underscore for private methods, but it seems very old-fashioned to me.
 * Static functions are overly complicated to use in my opinion.
 * Why do all methods need to be given a "self" as their first parameter.
 I mean really..?
 Why can't this be automagically done?
 * `', '.join(list)`.
 No matter how you this explain this to me, it's still backwards.
 * No `switch` statement.
 You can replicate its functionality using a dictionary, but it is harder to read, and a lot harder to write.
 * Dictionaries are unordered.
 Argh!
 Very, very annoying.
 * The official Python documentation.
 I guess I am spoiled having used the very impressive official PHP documentation for so long, but really Python could use more work on this.